404-Program-not-found/Flappy-Bird-Neat/README.md

     pip install neat

 CONTROLS:

   +/- to control FPS
   Numpad +/- to control gravity

+INCLUDED FILES:
+  A .exe installer file for the .exe version of the program The python file
+  A NEAT config file
+  A Spritesheet with all the assets